christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

     through whom were to be redeemed His chosen people, whom he would glorify before all the world, was the promised Messiah, 'the shepherd of Yhwh' (xliv.
 28, xlv.
 1)."\
-(b) Interestingly, Cyrus the Great's successor Darius the Great's full
-    name was Darayavahu.
-Yavahu is uncommonly like Yehouah (YHWH).
-Vahu is the Iranian god of the wind, that became, like the Hebrew, to mean breath and so life, so Yavahu literally means the same as YHWH.
-    Scholars admit the etymology of "DR" ("ZR") is puzzling.
-[In Aramaiac and Iranian the d and the z could interchange, e.g. Manda= Manasseh].
-Literally, "zara" refers to the action of sowing seed in the fields (Gen 26:12; Isa 37:30), and seems to be a Semitic root.
-    So, Zara in Hebrew is seed, and Darayavahu can be read in Hebrew meaning "seed (progeny) of Yehouah," "seed of the living god.".
-In the Book of Daniel and the Book of Esther 2:1-23 it is claimed that Darius's son Xerxes I (Ahasuerus) was the grandson of Ahasuerus and his jewish wife Esther who was a descendant of Israel (Jacob) through Benjamin, Kish and Shimei.
-Josephus, Antiquities of the Jews, Book XI, Chapter 6, repeats the same claim.
-Also, the Sefer HaYashar (Book of the Righteous) claims that Darius the Great was a descendant of King Saul through his daughter Merav.
-Persia became multicultural after Darius.
-Darius the Great was also the one who wiped out the Scythians during his Scythian campaigns [^29].\

 ### Chapter 4: The Origins of Buddhism